Introduction

 CHOST="aarch64-unknown-linux-gnu"

-# Apple Silicon Optimized Compilation Flags
+# Apple Silicon Optimized Flags

 COMMON_FLAGS="-march=armv8.5-a+fp16+simd+crypto+i8mm -mtune=native -O2 -pipe"